Tropicalbunny/MyRepo/README.md

 The Deployment of the project was as follows:

-* use this link https://github.com/Tropicalbunny/MyRepo to get to my repo, login as yourself and click code
+* Use this link https://github.com/Tropicalbunny/MyRepo to get to my repo, login as yourself and click code
-* clone a copy for yourself
+* Clone a copy for yourself
-* once you have a copy, head to settings on the navigation bar.
+* Once you have a copy, head to settings on the navigation bar.
-* under code and automation, click pages
+* Under code and automation, click pages
-* you change source to "deploy from branch"
+* You change source to "deploy from branch"
-* the branch will be "main" and "/root" you then click save.
+* The branch will be "main" and "/root" you then click save.
-* the deployment process can take a few minutes, let this complete you can see the progress on the code page under Enviroments.
+* The deployment process can take a few minutes, let this complete you can see the progress on the code page under Enviroments.

-###  Encounted issues
+###  Encounted Issues

 Galleries havent Deployed correctly. the images come up with error message 404 not being found. a little playing around and i found that the issue was the directories, in the preview the directories only worked a specific way, now its delpoyed i had to change them back to link